 Keeping children’s interest requires preparation.
 Arriving in the room before the children is the first step.
 Setting up the room with pictures or music playing also sends the signal that something interesting is going to happen.
 Using variety in teaching is key; no one likes to listen to a monologue week after week.

 - Arrive before the children

 - Set up the room

 But after you’ve laid the foundation with good preparation, when you need an instant focusing activity, try these ideas:

-- “Tell me that story when we’re walking to Sharing Time, OK?”
+- “Tell me that story when we’re walking to the Primary room, OK?”
 This shows interest in the child and his/her life without letting them take over your lesson.
 Be sure to remember to ask them later, so they know you’re genuinely interested.

 - Freeze/unfreeze: Ask the children to freeze in place, whatever they’re doing.
 Then give the most important part of the lesson — the main point — in 1-2 minutes while they’re frozen.